Walkthroughs / Blue Prince / Puzzle Room Solutions and Exact Answers

 Parlor: Box Logic Puzzle

 Room type: early Puzzle Room.
-Reward: gems.
-Risk: you get one box choice per Parlor draft, so do not click a box until you are sure.
+Reward: two gems by default, though some upgrades change the reward.
+Risk: the room gives you one Wind-up Key, so do not open a box until you are sure.

 Nudge: The Parlor is a truth-and-lies puzzle.
-Each of the three boxes makes a statement.
-At least one statement is true, at least one statement is false, and only one box has the reward.
+The three boxes are blue, white, and black.
+At least one box must show only true statements, at least one must show only false statements, and only one box has the prize.

-Route: Pick one box as the reward in your notes.
-Test all three statements against that guess.
+Route: Pick one box as the possible prize in your notes.
+Test every statement against that guess.
 Then test the next box, then the next.
-The correct reward box is the one that leaves you with at least one true statement, at least one false statement, and no rule break.
-Remember: a true statement does not mean that same box has the gems.
+The correct reward box is the one that makes the full rule set legal.
+A true box does not have to be the prize box.

 • Step 2: Label the boxes by color: blue, white, and black.

-• Step 3: Test blue as the reward.
-Mark each statement true or false.
+• Step 3: Test blue as the prize.
+Mark each box as all true, all false, or mixed.

 • Step 4: Test white, then black.

-• Step 5: Open only the box that makes the whole set legal.
+• Step 5: Open only the box that makes the rules work.

-Exact answer: The Parlor answer changes, so there is no single fixed box to open every day.
-If you cannot prove one box, leave it alone until the end of the route.
-Losing a Parlor guess costs that day’s gems, but saving the step and the note can keep a Room 46 or Antechamber run alive.
-That is not cowardice; that is estate management with a hat on.
+Exact answer: The Parlor answer changes by puzzle, so there is no single fixed box to open every day.
+If you cannot prove the answer, leave the boxes alone until later in the route.
+Losing a guess spends the Wind-up Key and costs that day's gems, but saving the step and the note can keep a Room 46 or Antechamber run alive.

 Billiard Room: Dartboard Math Puzzle

 Room type: repeat Puzzle Room.
-Reward: keys or sometimes a special key from the wall niche.
-Risk: the math gets harder after repeat solves.
-A wrong click resets the dartboard set, but it does not lock you out.
+Reward: keys or, sometimes, a special key from the wall niche.
+Risk: the dartboard gets more complex after many solves, but a wrong number does not lock you out.

 Nudge: You are not playing darts.
 You are reading math written on a dartboard.
-Start near the bullseye and work outward.
+Start with 0, solve the innermost colored ring first, and work outward.

 Route: Convert each colored segment into an operation, then click the final answer on the number ring.
-The answer should be a whole number from 1 to 20.
-If the board gives you a huge number or a decimal, keep going; a later segment may divide or round it.
+The answer will be a whole number from 1 to 20.

 • Cyan or blue means add.